-While there’s nothing wrong with taking price into consideration when it comes to veterinary care, keep in mind that finding the lowest price doesn’t necessarily guarantee the best medicine either.
+There’s nothing wrong with taking price into consideration when it comes to veterinary care.
+But keep in mind that finding the lowest price for pet amputation doesn’t necessarily guarantee the best medicine either.

 Dr. Kay advises clients to take a few things into consideration after recovering from sticker shock.
 Before hurrying out the door to the cheapest place in town, try to understand that the reasons why prices can be so dramatically different from clinic to clinic is because: